When is the right time to downsize and why?

 In the past, we’ve seen downsizing as a thing to do when you retire or just before.
-However, the many benefits downsizing offers aren’t reserved just for the retirees.
+However, the many benefits and reasons why you might want to downsize, many of which aren’t reserved just for the retirees.

 Deciding to move into a small space can help with your mental health, simplify your life, or enable you to travel more.
 As well as free up cash and reduce debt.

 So, when is the right time to downsize?